vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 Preliminary

-The Saiva religion is perhaps the most ancient faith of the world.
+The Śaiva religion is perhaps the most ancient faith of the world.
 Sir John Marshall says in his 'Mohenjo daro and the Indus Civilization that excavations in Mohenjo daro and Harappa reveal an important fact, viz., that Saivism, has a history going back to the Chalcolithic Age or even further still, and that it thus takes its place as the most ancient living faith in the world.
 It had many off shoots and appeared in different forms in many parts of the world.
-In India, there are three main forms of this religio. philosophy, viz., the Vira-Saiva form in Deccan-Karnatak, the Saiva Siddhanta in Tamil Nad, and the Advaita Saiva form in Kashmir.
+In India, there are three main forms of this religio. philosophy, viz., the Vira-Śaiva form in Deccan-Karnatak, the Śaiva Siddhanta in Tamil Nad, and the Advaita Śaiva form in Kashmir.
 There are some common features in all the three, but there are important differences also.
-Here we are concerned with the Advait Saiva Philosophy of Kashmir
+Here we are concerned with the Advait Śaiva Philosophy of Kashmir

 In India, there is no such thing as arm-chair philosophy.
 Philosophy is not only a way of thought, but also a way of life in this country.
 It is not born of idle curiosity, nor is it å mere intellectual game.
 Every philosophy here is a reli gion, and every religion has its philosophy.
 The philosopher here was not a tall and spectacled professor dictating his notes to the class or weaving cob-webs of theory in his study, but one who was moved by a deep inner urge to know the secrets of life, who lived laborious days of spiritual discipline and who saw the light by the transformation of his life.
 Moved by pity for his fellow-men, he tried to interpret the truth he had experienced to the logical reason of man.
 Thus arose philo sophy in this country.

-The Advait Saiva Philosophy of Kashmir was of this type.
+The Advait Śaiva Philosophy of Kashmir was of this type.
 For centuries, it was imparted as a secret doctrine to the aspirant who had to live it and test it in the laboratory of the Self.
 In course of time only the cult and the ritual remained; the philosophical background was forgotten.
 Perhaps, A

 select few still know the philosophical doctrine by oral tradi tion, but the first thinker known to history, who reduced the main principles to writing was, Vasugupta.
 He is said to have lived towards the end of the 8th or the beginning of the 9th Century A.D.
 Since then, philosophical writing had been an active and continued process in Kashmir which went on for nearly four centuries.
 The literature on this systems has accumulated to such an extent that it would require almost a life-time to study it.
 Some works of the system have still not been published.

-Saida Literature The literature of the Saiva or Trika system may be broadly divided into three :
+Saida Literature The literature of the Śaiva or Trika system may be broadly divided into three :

 (a) Agama Sastra (6) Spanda Sastra (c) Pratyabhijñā Sastra